Big Family Fun | 24 Spring Break Adventures in Whistler

 Drive 15 minutes south of Whistler, and you’ll be taking a 160ft (50 metre) jump directly over the ice-cold Cheakamus River (a stunning setting, if you can appreciate it alongside the fear!).
 There’s no age minimum, so as long as your kids are at least 45 lbs the whole family can get the blood pumping!
 Buddy up for a tandem jump if you need some moral support!

-Plan for an Epic Spring Break in Whistler this Year
+Plan for an Epic Whistler Spring Break 2022

 So what are you waiting for?
 Spring break in Whistler combines the best that this town has to offer – adventure, the outdoors and total relaxation, all doused with a sprinkle of sunshine and more daylight hours.